MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 However, it also means the underlying source must be a physical device with a kernel mode driver to interface with the hardware.
 For UVC devices, a Windows UVC 1.5 class driver is provided in box so devices simply need to implement their firmware.

-But for MIPI based devices, the vendor will need to implement their own AV Stream miniport driver.
+For MIPI based devices, the vendor will need to implement their own AV Stream miniport driver.

 ### Custom Media Source